 Mexico City is considered to have a higher cost of living than other parts of Mexico, however, it is still cheaper than the United Kingdom or the United States.

 A three-bed apartment in Mexico City will cost you between $510 and $1,000 USD per month.
 In the outskirts or in a more remote region monthly rent could be much less, say between $300 to $650 per month.

 Utilities are cheap in Mexico.
 Electricity, water, and garbage services cost around $30 and electricity bills around $20 including the use of air conditioning.

 Unlimited broadband is around $25 per month.
 Prepaid cell phone costs are around 6 cents per minute.

 Grocery stores, bakeries, local markets and supermarkets have reasonable prices.
 An average shopping bill for a couple would be around $350 a month.

 Restaurants and dining out at local food court costs are around $5.
 Food aficionados looking to try international or a la carte cuisine pay around $25 for a 3-course dinner.

 Bus travel is cheap at 25 cents.
 Taxis and shared taxis can be from $1 upwards.

-In cheaper locations you could live on a budget for under $1,000 per month inclusive of all necessities.
+In cheaper locations, you could live on a budget of under $1,000 per month inclusive of all necessities.

 Renting a rustic ‘casita’ can be a cheaper option than a new modern apartment.